Pilot threatening to crash into Mississippi Walmart, police say

 (NEXSTAR) – A Walmart in Tupelo, Mississippi, was evacuated on Saturday morning after the pilot of an aircraft threatened to crash into the store, the Tupelo Police Department said Saturday morning.

-The pilot, who was “possibly” operating a Beechcraft plane, had been flying over the city since approximately 5 a.m.
+The pilot, who was “possibly” operating a King Air Beechcraft plane, had been flying over the city since approximately 5 a.m.
 CT, according to calls made to the TPD.

 The pilot subsequently contacted police, telling them of intentions to crash into the Walmart on West Main Street.
 The TPD are talking to the pilot directly, according to Lee County officials.